-The Catholic Cathedral of Saint Dionysius Areopagite in Athens, Greece: In the corner of Panepistimiou and Omirou Streets, right in the heart of Athens, the impressive church of Saint Dionysius the Areopagite is one of the city’s most significant religious edifices.
+The Catholic Cathedral of Saint Dionysius Areopagite in Athens: In the corner of Panepistimiou Avenue and Omirou Street, right in the heart of Athens, the impressive church of Saint Dionysius the Areopagite is one of the city’s most significant religious edifices.

 The construction of the church started in 1853, but the inauguration took place on August 4, 1865.

 The marriage of Princess Sofia of Greece and Juan Carlos of Spain took place in a memorable ceremony in the Catholic Cathedral in 1962.

 Discover the best tours in Athens and book the one that meets your interests the most!

 Saint Dionysius the Areopagite, the patron saint of Athens, was a judge of the Areopagus who converted to Christianity thanks to Apostle Paul, becoming the second Bishop of Athens.

 The design of the church was assigned to the renowned architect Leo von Klenze, while the famous Greek architect Lyssandros Kaftantzoglou took up the revision of the original plans, and the building process was completed in 1853.